 Reinventing the Protagonist Application Form

-Literature Wales, in partnership with Disability Arts Cymru, is proud to invite Deaf and/or Disabled writers based in Wales to apply for a space on our Reinventing the Protagonist digital creative writing course taking place November 2023 – spring 2024.
+Literature Wales, in partnership with Disability Arts Cymru, is proud to invite Deaf and/or Disabled and or Neurodivergent writers based in Wales to apply for a space on our Reinventing the Protagonist digital creative writing course taking place November 2024 – spring 2025.
 The course will be delivered as a series of online workshops and one-to-one tutorials, led by the internationally renowned playwright and writer Kaite O'Reilly.

-Before you complete this application form, we suggest you read through the call-out on our website, together with the FAQs and Guidelines.
+Before you complete this application form, we suggest you read through through all the course information on our website, including the Eligibility Criteria and FAQs.

 To enquire about applying by video, or for any other queries, please contact Literature Wales.